 In September 2015 I climbed Kilimanjaro.
 I’m finally getting around to writing about it, but it was one of the most fulfilling things I’ve ever done.
-I’ll write a longer post about my actual experience, but right now, I want to talk about my Kilimanjaro Packing List and what I think was essential for my climb.
+I also have a full guide on climbing Kilimanjaro.
+But right now I want to talk about my Kilimanjaro Packing List.
+Here are the essentials for making it up the mountain.